sys4-fr/sys4_achievements/README.md

 ---------------

 - Achievements that unblock crafts of these mods :
-  - All the mods included in the game minetest_game, but not stairs mod yet...
+  - All the mods included in the game minetest_game.

+- German translations - Thanks to Xanthin

 TODO :
 ------

-- Arrange achievements to unblock crafts of stairs mod.
+- English translations
 - Make more achievements to unblock crafts of anothers minetest mods around the world :-)